You Are Here: Home › How to Play Table Tennis › Advanced Serve

 ^ Top of page ^

-The table tennis serve is the most important stroke in the game because it provides the only situation in which you have total control over how and where you play the ball.
+The table tennis serve is the most important stroke in the game because it's the only time when you have total control over how and where you play the ball.

-And an advanced table tennis serve will give you an even greater advantage over your opponent.
+And an advanced table tennis serve can give you an even greater advantage over your opponent.

-So if you really want to improve your game you'll need a variety of advanced services so that you can vary the spin, speed, disguise and direction of the ball.
+So if you really want to improve your game you'll need to have an array of advanced services that you can deploy.
+And with these services you'll need to be able to vary the spin, speed and direction of the ball.

 ^ Top of page ^

-Let's take a look at variations of an advanced table tennis serve...
+Let's take a look at a few examples of advanced table tennis serves...

-The short backspin serve makes it difficult for your opponent to play an attacking stroke, so it can be an effective serve to use.
+The objective of the short backspin serve is to make it difficult for your opponent to play an attacking stroke on the return.

 You must ensure that the ball bounces on your side of the table and then goes over the net and bounces at least twice on your opponent's side of the table.